ravgotrasahil/ravgotrasahil-github.io/teaching/r/montecarlo/montecarlo_intro.md

 Nonetheless, the example illustrates a very important concept: future investment performance is path dependent, and the path is known.
-We can describe individual components of that path using a probability distribution, and then simulate many realization of that path to estimate, by Monte Carlo, a probability distribution over future investment results.
+We can describe individual components of that path using a probability distribution, and then simulate many realizations of that path.
+This allows us to arrive at a Monte Carlo approximation to the probability distribution over future investment results.

 Plus, in the walkthroughs to come, we will learn to relax all of the above simplifying assumptions, so that in the end we'll have a powerful